 Studio time is expensive.
 Even if you’re recording by yourself, you don’t want to spend 90% of your time trying to perfect playing a riff or figuring out how to download and install plugins.
 The trick is to practice until the song is second nature and then you can take a step back and look at it objectively to determine what it needs.
 It’s a good idea to record most practices to identify areas of the song that don’t sound complete yet or aren’t as tight as other bits of the song.
 All the best songs ever recorded began in a practice space so don’t be afraid to put the hours in.

 Craving a music video for your music?
 Rotor can help.
-We offer a platform where any artist can create professional style music video and promo video.
+We offer a platform where any artist can create professional style music videos and promo videos.
 With the ability to add your own videos & images, personalise text, alter filters plus much more, you can capture the unique identity of your work without paying through the roof.

 Sign up to Rotor for free today and get creating your promotional music video in just minutes!